Configure PKS API Access

 To configure routing to the PKS API, perform the following steps:

 Configure an external load balancer to forward traffic to the PKS API endpoint.
-For more information, see the Configure External Load Balancer section of Installing and Configuring PKS on GCP or vSphere.
+For more information, see the Configure External Load Balancer section of Installing and Configuring PKS.

 Note: If your PKS installation is integrated with NSX-T, map the external load balancer to the DNAT IP address assigned in the Apply Changes and Retrieve the PKS Endpoint section of Installing and Configuring PKS with NSX-T Integration.